-There were \$546,154 and \$506,966 in audit fees billed by BDO for the fiscal years ended December 31, 2015 and 2014, respectively.
-These fees were for professional services rendered for audits of annual consolidated financial statements for the years ended December 31, 2015 and 2014 and for reviews of the Company's quarterly reports on Form 10-Q and Proxy Statement.
+There were \$663,835 and \$546,154 in audit fees billed by BDO for the fiscal years ended December 31, 2016 and 2015, respectively.
+These fees were for professional services rendered for audits of annual consolidated financial statements on Form 10-K, including amendments, for the years ended December 31, 2016 and 2015 and for reviews of the Company's quarterly reports on Form 10-Q, including amendments, and the proxy statement.